 The effects of jawline fillers are temporary, but their longevity varies depending on the type of filler used.
 As a general guide, hyaluronic acid fillers typically last from 6 to 12 months.
 Fillers designed to stimulate collagen, like those made with calcium hydroxylapatite, can last up to a year.
 Some other types of filler may last even longer.
 Keep in mind that your metabolism, lifestyle, and the amount of filler used all play a role in how long your results will last.
 Regular maintenance appointments are key to keeping your jawline looking smooth and defined, which is why consistent care is so important for achieving your long-term aesthetic goals.

-What to Expect During Your Jawline Filler Appointment
+From Start to Finish: Your Jawline Filler Appointment

 Knowing exactly what happens during your appointment can make the whole experience feel more comfortable and exciting.
 From the initial chat to the final reveal, the process is straightforward and focused on your goals.
 We’ll walk you through every step so you can feel confident and prepared.